ksvc/ks265codec/README.md

 -preset [preset_value],

-which specifies the encoding speed by the character strings [preset_value], among strings of "superfast", "veryfast", "fast", "medium", "slow", "veryslow" and "placebo".
+which specifies the encoding speed by the character string [preset_value], among strings of "superfast", "veryfast", "fast", "medium", "slow", "veryslow" and "placebo".

 -i [input_filename],